katerinavlkova/english-for-designers/02-first-impressions/index.md

 <img width="1309" alt="famu" src="https://github.com/user-attachments/assets/6192a0cc-ee04-412e-9872-72cb4423e049">

-The FAMUFEST is a student film festival in Prague.
-The theme of the 40th edition was "Networks" -  It focuses on how connections, both in the brain (neural networks) and in society, affect our emotions and experiences with art and film.
+The FAMUFEST is a student film festival in Prague, and for the 40th edition the theme was "Networks."
+This theme looks at how connections, both in the brain (neural networks) and in society, influence our emotions and how we experience art and film.

-It was a school team project, where my main tasks were designing the logo, animating it, and creating the visual style.
-We worked with the idea of the retina in the eye, which was connected to the festival's "Networks" theme.
+This was a school team project, and my main tasks included designing the logo, animating it, and creating the visual style.
+We focused on the concept of the retina in the eye, which tied into the "Networks" theme, and this idea shaped the overall visual identity for the festival.

 [View project](linkcomingnextsemester)